-Changing the customer on a conversation
+Change the Customer on a Conversation

-It doesn't happen often, but you might need to change customers on a conversation, allowing you to direct your replies to someone other than the original sender.
-This article is all about how to change a customer on a conversation.
+This is probably not something you'll find yourself doing often, but from time to time you'll need to change a customer on a conversation, allowing you to direct your replies to someone other than the original sender, or to resend a bounced email to a correct address.

-When to change a customer
+When to Change a Customer

 - Contact form submissions incorrectly set your no-reply email address as the primary customer address.

 - Forwarded conversations sent from non-Help Scout Users need to be readdressed.